 Failing agreement on language, the arbitral tribunal determines the language or languages to be used in arbitral proceedings.
-This determination applies to each written statement of a party and the hearing and award or other communication of the arbitral tribunal.
+This determination applies to each written statement of a party and the hearing and award or other communication of the arbitral tribunal, unless the parties otherwise agree or the arbitral tribunal determines otherwise.
 The arbitral tribunal may order official translation of documents into the language of arbitration.